ICT4LT Module 2.2

 Some scanners are small hand-held devices that you slide across the paper containing the text or image to be copied.
 Hand-held scanners are fine for small pictures and photos, but they are difficult to use if you need to scan an entire page of text or larger images.

-Software that you require for using multimedia applications is will probably be supplied with your multimedia computer.
-For example, the Windows Media Player should automatically spring into action when a computer program needs to play an audio or video clip.
-A media player is in effect a "virtual" playback machine, complete with Play, Stop, Pause, Fast Forward, Fast Reverse and Volume Control buttons.
-The Windows Media Player also acts as a plug-in when an audio or video clip is downloaded from the World Wide Web.
-See Microsoft's website for further information: http://www.microsoft.com/windows/windowsmedia.
-Other examples of media players include:
+Software that you require for running multimedia applications is normally supplied with your multimedia computer.
+A media player is in effect a virtual playback machine, complete with Play, Stop, Pause, Fast Forward, Fast Reverse and Volume Control buttons.
+Media players installed on your computer can also act as a plug-in when an audio or video clip is accessed on the Web.
+A media player should automatically spring into action when your computer needs to play an audio or video clip on the Web.
+Examples of media players include:

 CODEC is short for COmpressor / DECompressor or COder / DECoder.
 A CODEC is software that is used to compress or decompress a digital audio or video file.
 CODECs are additional pieces of software that operate in conjunction with different media players, and certain types of audio and video recordings will only play back if the relevant CODEC is running in conjunction with the media player that you are using.